Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Related Work

 \section{Related Work}

-Data heterogeneity is a major challenge in federated learning \citep{zhu2021federated,DBLP:conf/nips/ReisizadehFPJ20,ma2022state}.
-Despite numerous studies investigating the generalization error in the presence of data heterogeneity \citep{DBLP:conf/icml/MohriSS19,DBLP:conf/icml/QuLDLTL22,caldarola2022improving}, most of these have focused only on scenarios where a global model is trained on distributed data sources and tested on unseen data from these sources.
-While \citet{yuan2021we} and \citet{hu2023generalization} also consider this generalization problem in FL, they do not account for local distribution characteristics nor propose methods to enhance generalization performance.
-In contrast, our work is motivated by the need to design algorithms providing good generalization performance on passive clients (that unparticipate in the training process) with unknown data distributions.
+Data heterogeneity is a major challenge in federated learning \cite{10295990,DBLP:conf/nips/ReisizadehFPJ20,ma2022state}.
+Despite numerous studies investigating the generalization error in the presence of data heterogeneity \cite{DBLP:conf/icml/MohriSS19,DBLP:conf/icml/QuLDLTL22,caldarola2022improving}, most of these have focused only on scenarios where a global model is trained on distributed data sources and tested on unseen data sampled from these sources.
+While~\cite{hu2023generalization,yuan2021we,wei2022non} also consider this generalization problem in FL, they do not account for local distribution characteristics nor propose methods to enhance the out-of-distribution generalization performance of models.
+In essence, they cannot ensure that models trained via FL will perform effectively for non-participating clients.
+In contrast, our work is motivated by the need to design algorithms to train a global model providing good generalization performance on passive clients (that do not participate in the training process) with unknown data distributions.
 Our framework takes into account the local distribution property and provides methods for improving generalization performance in this setting.

+Additionally, there have been several studies that propose information-theoretic generalization analyses for FL \cite{DBLP:conf/spawc/YagliDP20, DBLP:conf/isit/BarnesDP22, sefidgaran2022ratedistortion,10374183}.
+For instance, \cite{DBLP:conf/spawc/YagliDP20} developed a framework for generalization bounds that also accounts for privacy leakage in FL. \cite{DBLP:conf/isit/BarnesDP22} presented generalization bounds for FL problems with Bregman divergence or Lipschitz continuous losses.~\cite{10374183} derives the algorithm-dependent generalization bound for federated edge learning.
+However, these works focus on bounding the generalization error via the mutual information between models and training samples, ignoring the information stored in data sources.
+And they only consider the in-distribution generalization error, with the assumption that the source distribution is identical to the target distribution.